ETS-Android1/color-splash-frontend/README.md

 }
 ```
+Then sync the new changes to the build.gradle file.

 5. Add an Android Configuration to run the game in an emulator or on a connected Android device: Click the Add Configurartion-button in the upper right corner of Android Studio, hit the Android App -> "+"-button.
 Name it "android" and choose "color-splash-frontend.android" as module.
 Click OK.
 Click [here](https://developer.android.com/training/basics/firstapp/running-app) for a guide on how to run the app on emulator or device.
 6. You should now be ready to run the game.
 Play and have fun!